 One of the best ways to stay interested in playing piano is to start playing right away.
 Some introductory piano lessons are long and explain a lot of information to you before you even get to touch a piano key.
 Piano Marvel gets you playing the piano in the very first lesson, which teaches you what whole notes are, and how to play them.

-These online piano lessons are broken up into 20 lessons per section, and there is usually a video tutorial above each lesson that that summarizes the skills you'll be learning.
+These online piano lessons are broken up into 20 lessons per section, and there is usually a video tutorial above each lesson that summarizes the skills you'll be learning.
 There wasn't a teacher present within the first few lessons that we took, just narration and illustrations.
+If you want a more interactive experience, we would suggest PianoWithWillie.

 In the first section of lessons you learn about note values and how to combine and read whole notes, half notes and quarter notes.
 In the second lesson you learn about finger numbering and other notes on the keyboard.
-The finger numbering should come sooner in the lesson plan.
+The finger numbering should come sooner in the lesson plan, it's the first thing taught by sites such as Playground Sessions.
 It is a bit counter-intuitive to start playing before you learn about finger placement.

 The big motivational factor within this software is earning trophies.
 The lessons are set up like games, and when you play the correct notes they are highlighted in green – wrong notes are highlighted in red.
 At the end of a lesson your score is calculated into a percentage.
-An 80 percent and above gets a bronze trophy, 90 to 95 percent receives a silver trophy and 96 percent and above will earn you a gold trophy.
+An 80% and above gets a bronze trophy, 90 to 95% receives a silver trophy and 96% and above will earn you a gold trophy.
 Earning trophies is the student's motivation and encouragement.
+There's also a practice streak tracker, to keep you practising every day.

 As you make your way through the lessons, you will learn classic songs like "Hot Cross Buns" and "Old McDonald."
 You can also go to the song tab to learn other beginner songs, but there really aren't any popular (top 40) songs within the beginner realm.